borbware/unity-basics-course/project-management/1-git-basics.md

 ## Git vs cloud storage

 * Git is different from cloud storage services like Dropbox, Google Drive or OneDrive
-  * instead of automatic syncing, you deliberately *push to* and *pull from* the cloud
+  * Instead of automatic syncing, you deliberately *push to* and *pull from* the cloud
-  * cloud services are easier for starters
+  * Cloud services are easier for starters
   * ...but in projects of more than one person, tracking changes would be a pain
 * Git has a steep learning curve
 	* To ease things, there are some visual tools like **Sourcetree** or **Sublime Merge**